This Amazon shopping hack makes every day Black Friday

-If pushing through Black Friday crowds and waiting for Cyber Monday countdown sales make Thanksgiving weekend shopping sound like more trouble than it's worth, you're going to love this Amazon shopping hack you can use any day of the year.
-I routinely shave off anywhere from just a few pennies to over 70% from the retail price of practically everything I buy on Amazon, all year long, by looking for the item I want on Amazon Warehouse Deals.
+If Black Friday crowds and Cyber Monday countdown sales give you more headache than holiday joy this Thanksgiving weekend, you're going to love this Amazon shopping hack you can use 365 days a year.
+I regularly save anywhere from a few pennies to over 70% off the retail price of practically everything I buy on Amazon by looking for the item I want on Amazon Warehouse Deals, and you can too.

-The only catch is that Amazon doesn't always make it easy to find these discounted listings, so you'll have to learn what to look for.
-In fact, sometimes it can be so tricky to figure out if an item you want to buy is available through Amazon Warehouse that it almost seems like Amazon is hiding it on purpose.
+The only catch is that Amazon doesn't exactly make it easy to find these discounted listings, so you'll have to learn where to look.
+In fact, sometimes it can be so tricky to figure out if a particular item is available through Amazon Warehouse that it almost seems like Amazon is hiding it on purpose.

 That's why I'm going to help navigate you through the labyrinth of Amazon listings and show you how to drill down until you find the best deal.
 Once you master this hack, you'll never want to pay full retail price on any Amazon item again.